 The Small Three Macronutrients: Calcium-Magnesium-Sulfur

 The secondary trio of macronutrients doesn’t always need to be added to fertilizer because the soil tends to have sufficient amounts of all three.
-As long as you don’t routinely throw out decaying plant matter (like dead leaves), your soil should have plenty of sulfur.
+If you don’t routinely throw out decaying plant matter (like dead leaves), your soil should have plenty of sulfur.
 All you have to do to get magnesium and calcium to the soil is add lime to your fertilizer.

 Luckily, plants only need trace amounts of micronutrients.
 The easiest way to make sure your plants get micronutrients is to recycle organic matter.